TERREMEMBER/znbase/docs/content/stable/quick-start/install/docker.md

 {{< note title="Note" >}}

 The Docker option to run local clusters is recommended only for advanced Docker users.
-This is because running stateful apps like YugabyteDB in Docker is more complex and error-prone than stateless apps.
+This is because running stateful apps like ZNbaseDB in Docker is more complex and error-prone than stateless apps.

 {{< /note >}}